 Key Takeaways on Restaurant Crisis Communications

-What can you do to prevent ending up in an article like this?
+What can you do to prevent ending up like one of the companies discussed here?

 Be Ready: Eric Holm probably never dreamed he’d be thrust into the national spotlight by one of his line-level employees.
 Don’t be caught in a situation like Golden Corral and others did.
 Create a plan now, and implement it when the time comes.

 Respond — FAST: Guests and journalists are an impatient bunch.
 Speak on your own behalf or they’ll find someone else to do it for you—and not very favorably.